CarbonLDP/carbonldp-js-sdk/doc/README.md

 createResource( id?:string ):Carbon.Resource.Class
 ```

-Creates and returns a new Free Resource.
+Creates and returns a new free resource.
 Throw an Error if no valid ID if provided or if it's already in use.

 *Parameters*